-At Tekmira Pharmaceuticals, Dr. Madden was responsible for the product development of several liposomal anticancer agents including Marqibo™ (liposomal vincristine), Alocrest™ (liposomal vinorelbine) and Brakiva™ (liposomal vinorelbine).
+At Tekmira Pharmaceuticals, Dr. Madden was responsible for the development of several liposomal anticancer agents including Marqibo™ (liposomal vincristine), Alocrest™ (liposomal vinorelbine) and Brakiva™ (liposomal vinorelbine).
 All of these products were subsequently licensed to Talon Therapeutics.

 Dr. Madden has over 60 publications in peer-reviewed journals relating to LNP technology and the development of pharmaceutical products, including recent publications in Nature.
-In 2020, Dr. Madden was made a Fellow of the American Institute for Medical and Biological Engineering in recognition of his contributions to the field of nucleic acid delivery.
+In 2020, Dr. Madden was made a Fellow of the American Institute for Medical and Biological Engineering (AIMBE) in recognition of his contributions to the field of nucleic acid delivery.

 Along with Acuitas Therapeutics’ co-founders (Drs.
 Pieter Cullis and Michael Hope), Dr. Madden was recognized by the 2022 Governor General’s Innovation Award.
 They received this prestigious award for their work in developing LNP systems to deliver nucleic acid drugs.